Back to Decks

 Bitter Triumph

 Bitter triumph is a flexible removal spell with a downside.
-Black currently lacks a reliable removal spell, both shoot the sheriff and heartless act can be limited in their targets in the current format.
+Black currently lacks a reliable removal spell, both Shoot the Sheriff Heartless Act can be limited in their targets in the current format.
 The added ability to kill planeswalkers is also nice, cards like Kaito, Bane Nightmares can be a problem.

 Ruinous Waterbending